-Located at the mouth of Yangtze river, Shanghai is the second largest city by population in China.
+Located at the mouth of Yangtze river, Shanghai is the second largest city in China, in terms of population.
 In spite of having a huge population, Shanghai also offers the scope of visiting sites of tranquility and peace like historic sites alongside its newer tourist sites.
-Termed as the ‘New York’ of China, Shanghai has a number of world-class museums and art galleries, such as the China Art Museum, lovely parks and gardens, luxury boutique shopping centers and the fascinating Jin Mao Tower and Skywalk that is one of the tallest freestanding structures.
+Termed as the ‘New York’ of China, Shanghai has a number of world-class museums and art galleries, such as the China Art Museum, lovely parks and gardens, luxury boutique shopping centers and the fascinating Jin Mao Tower and Skywalk that compound the exoticity offered by China by being one of the tallest freestanding structures.
 Spots like Longhua temple and Pagoda and the Oriental Pearl Tower help in detoxifying the souls of tourists and render peace and spirituality.
-The Shanghai Disneyland, opened in 2016, has always been a constant interest among tourists.
+The Shanghai Disneyland, opened in 2016, has always been a constant interest among tourists for revitalizing the trapped children in adults and for providing heavenly delights for children.
 Thanks to the Yangtze River, a trip to the water towns like Wuzhen, Tongli, Zheyiazui is also possible.

-Guilin is one of the most popular tourist destinations in China.
-Guilin is famous for its natural landscape.
-Yangshuo is one of the major spots where nature can be enjoyed to the fullest as it has mountains, rivers, and villages.
+Guilin is one of the most popular tourist destinations in China, it being famous for its natural landscape.
+Yangshuo is one of the major spots where nature can be enjoyed to the fullest as rocky mountains, clean rivers, and green villages amalgamate to produce a visual treat for the tourists.
 In order to incorporate the beauty of Guilin, you should plan to devote one entire day as that will enable you to enjoy the Reed Flute Cave and the Elephant Trunk Hill.
 Bamboo Raft can be taken to sail through the Li River to Yangshuo.
 Riding bikes in the villages or hiking up to Xianggong Mountain are sure to entertain tourists.
 Guiling is considered to be a must-visit place now as it has the perfect blend of all the aspects of nature and is sure to give you a pleasant experience in the lap of nature.

 The capital of Sichuan Province, Chengdu, has been the economic and cultural centre of China’s most populous province since 400 BC.
 Termed as the “laid-back” city, Chengdu has a number of ancient temples, parks and cultural relics that make you wish to stay here forever.
 You can visit the giant pandas, or historic legacies like Jinli Old Streer, Wenhu Temple, Three Kingdoms-era Wuhou Temple, neighbourhoods of the Kuan-Zhai Alley, Dujiangyam Irrigation System and Leshau Buddha.